BilhaNanetia/first-sales/README.md

 # Motorbike Spares Sales Record System
 ## Description
 This project is a simple sales record system designed for a motorbike spares shop.
-It allows users to record daily sales of spare parts and calculate daily totals.
+It allows users to record daily sales of spare parts,calculate daily totals and view all sales for a specific day.
 The system is implemented in Python and provides both a command-line interface and a web-based interface using Flask.
 ## Features
 - Add sales records with item name, quantity, and price
 - Calculate and display daily sales totals
+- Display all sales for a specific day
 - Data persistence using JSON file storage
 - Web interface for easy access and use
 - Currency display in Kenya Shillings (KES)